Richard Brandon

 Richard Brandon (died 20 June 1649) (Note: All dates in this article are given in the Julian calendar, which was used in Great Britain throughout Richard Brandon's lifetime.
-However, years are assumed to start on 1 January rather than 25 March, which was the English New Year until 1752.) was the common executioner of London from 1639 to 1649, who inherited that role from his father Gregory Brandon and was sometimes known as Young Gregory.
-Richard Brandon is often named as the executioner of Charles I, though the executioner's identity is not definitively known.
+However, years are assumed to start on 1 January rather than 25 March, which was the English New Year until 1752.), also known as Young Gregory, was the common executioner of London from 1639 to 1649, a role which he inherited from his father Gregory Brandon.
+Brandon is often named as the executioner of Charles I, though the executioner's identity is not definitively known.

 Biography

-Brandon was born in London, at an unknown date, son to the common executioner of London, Gregory Brandon, and his wife Alice.
-Gregory Brandon had become executioner in 1611, and was then living with his family on Rosemary Lane, Whitechapel (now known as Royal Mint Street).
+Brandon was born on an unknown date, most likely in London, Kingdom of England, to Gregory Brandon, the common executioner of London, and Alice Brandon.
+Brandon's father became executioner of London in 1611, and was then living with his family on Rosemary Lane, Whitechapel (now known as Royal Mint Street).
 Though little can be ascertained of Brandon's early years, rumours abounded of his gruesome upbringing as the son of London's executioner.
 He was rumoured to have decapitated stray cats and dogs, in training for his future position.
 Brandon's father, Gregory, found himself on the wrong side of the law in January 1611, when he was convicted of the manslaughter of one Simon Morton, though he was not punished thanks to a pleading of the benefit of clergy.
 In 1617 Gregory was the butt of a practical joke played by the members of the London College of Arms, wherein he was granted "the royal arms of Arragon, with a canton of Brabant" and thereby made into a gentleman.
 This joke was taken up by the people of London, who elevated Gregory to esquire, a satirical title that passed down to his successors as London's hangman.
 This resulted in the imprisonment of the members responsible, including the Garter Principal King of Arms, William Segar.

 In his father's later years as an executioner, Brandon worked alongside him and succeeded him around 1639, ostensibly obtaining the position through inheritance.
 In 1641 he was imprisoned at Newgate Prison for bigamy, though he was cleared of this charge on two occasions.
 At this time he was living at the same address, Rosemary Lane, with his wife Mary (whether she was the allegedly bigamous wife of Brandon's or not is not recorded).
 As the common hangman of London, Brandon was responsible for several notable executions through the English Civil War, including Charles' advisor Thomas Wentworth, 1st Earl of Strafford, on 12 May 1641 and Archbishop of Canterbury William Laud on 10 January 1645.